reinert/requestor/README.md

 It values good **code readability and maintainability** for the user by providing carefully designed interfaces and abstractions that others can extend and add its own logic with **low or zero integration effort**.
 Workarounds and hacks are not welcome here.
 You should be able to implement your requirements keeping **high cohesion around all your application**.

+Additionally, Requestor was crafted from the client perspective instead of the server's (like other rest libraries were thought).
+In that fashion, you'll have a more consistent and intuitive experience with the task of consuming an HTTP service while coding.

 Besides, we value **code traceability**.
 So code generation is the last option in design decisions.
-Whenever a new issue arises, we strive to come up with a good design solution that allows the user to **write less code** and achieve the desired results.
+Whenever a new requirement arises, we strive to come up with a good design solution that allows the user to **write less code** and achieve the desired results.
-If something proves to be inevitably repetitive on the user side, then code generation is used to save the user from repetitive work.
+If something proves to be inevitably repetitive on the user side, after achieving the best possible design, then code generation is used to save the user from repetitive work.
+Still, leveraging Requestor's components you'll probably automate most of your work by using fundamental objected oriented techniques like *abstraction* and *composition*.
+This way you'll be benefited with a better comprehension of what's going on and have full control of your coding flow.

 Requestor was inspired in many successful HTTP Client APIs in other ecosystems like Python Requests, Angular HttpClient, Ruby Http.rb and JAX-RS Client.